apache/yunikorn-site/docs/developer_guide/deployment.md

 ## Build docker image

-Under project root of the `yunikorn-k8shim`, run the command to build run the command to build YuniKorn Docker images:
+Under project root of the `yunikorn-k8shim`, run the command to build YuniKorn Docker images:

 ```
 make image
 ```

 **Note** that the default build uses a hardcoded registry and tag.
-If you want to build docker image with specific arch, version or registry, you can refer the following command.
+If you want to build docker image with a specific arch, version or registry, you can refer to the following command.
 ```
 make image DOCKER_ARCH=amd64 REGISTRY=apache VERSION=latest
 ```